-What could possess someone to walk six marathons in six years?
+What could possess someone to walk eight marathons in eight years?
 A (really) good cause.

-Turns out, that’s precisely what the Blue Dragon Marathon Walk is.
-We sat down with Intrepid’s co-founder, Darrell Wade, to get the inside scoop on the event and why he’s walked more than 200 km for it over the years.
+Turns out, that’s exactly what the Blue Dragon Marathon Walk is.
+We sat down with Intrepid’s co-founder, Darrell Wade, to get the inside scoop on the event and find out why he’s walked more than 250 km for it over the years.

 But our co-founder has really put his money where his mouth is (or should that be feet?) for the Blue Dragon Marathon Walk.
 He’s single-handedly (single-footedly?) raised almost AUD 30,000 for the Blue Dragon Children’s Foundation by pulling on his walking shoes and popping on his fundraising hat for the marathon.

-The Blue Dragon Marathon Walk is an annual event supported by Intrepid’s not-for-profit, the Intrepid Foundation.
+The Blue Dragon Marathon Walk is an annual event supported by Intrepid’s non-profit, the Intrepid Foundation.
 With no sign-up fees or geographical limits, the walk attracts hundreds of people around the world each year to take on the marathon (or any distance that challenges them) to raise money for Intrepid Foundation partner, Blue Dragon Children’s Foundation.
-With Intrepid covering the admin costs, all donations go directly to helping them fight human trafficking, care for survivors and their families and to uplift communities out of poverty in Vietnam.
+Intrepid covers the admin costs so all donations go directly to helping them end human trafficking, care for survivors and their families and support communities most at risk in Vietnam.

 Darrell, you’ve walked a marathon every year for the past five years – that’s a pretty impressive feat.
 What makes you so passionate about this cause?